auth-global/self-documenting-cryptography/README.md

 Though qualitatively describing the similarities and differences between the cryptoacoustic properties of PHKDF and bcrypt can be a useful exercise, a quantitative comparison would almost certainly require a theoretical basis for cryptoacoustics.
 At that point we definitely need a light to keep the grues away.

 Maybe someday humanity will even see low-level cryptographic hash functions designed to maximize the minimum obfuscation overhead, thus maximizing the cryptoacoustic potential of that specific hash function.

+[^blake3]: The internal hash tree structure adopted by Blake3 poses some notable challenges to the application of cryptoacoustics.
+This tree structure enables the hash of long input strings to be computed with some degree of parallelism.
+There's plausibly usable properties there, but simply suffixing a plaintext tag after observer-supplied input isn't unconditionally secure like it is with most any more traditional hash function.